 How would you feel if you’re judged based on things that ain’t true?
-Here are 10 popular myths about introverts that are far from truth.
+Here are 10 popular myths about introverts that are far from the truth.

 When talking about introverts, we tend to generalize them.
-Usually they come across as socially awkward and uninteresting people.
+Usually, they come across as socially awkward and uninteresting people.

 But contrary to popular conception, what we know about them is only the tip of the iceberg.
 They are a reservoir of unimaginable talent and creativity.
 Let’s dive deep into their minds and bust the myths that have plagued them.